Let’s discuss 6 tips & solutions on how to fix Spotify issue when it plays random songs.

 The Spotify system works similarly to the radio system and keeps playing songs.
 These songs might be related to your preferences or favorite album.
 These songs also come in the form of suggestions and start playing.
-It happens if you have a small playlist and a few songs in the queue list.
+It happens if you have a small playlist and a few songs in the queue.

 - Turn Off Autoplay Settings